-Getting a new TV is exciting, especially when you had to battle the Black Friday crowds to get it.
+Getting a new TV is exciting, especially when you get a screaming deal on Black Friday.
 But, if you want the best out of your new display, you’ll need to make sure you’re setting it up properly.
 Here are some tips to help you avoid crucial television mistakes.

-Make sure your media source supports 4K playback
+Make sure your media source makes the grade

 A fancy TV is only as good as the content you push into it, which means that Roku box you bought back in Obama’s first term isn’t going to cut it for your new Ultra-HD setup.
 If you bought a smart TV, its native apps should stream at high quality, but here are some stand-alone boxes that can take full advantages of your new 4K set:

-Apple TV 4K ($179): It’s a pricy box with no Amazon content playback at the moment, but it offers extremely high quality audio and video, as well as UHD movies in the iTunes store for $5.99 to rent or $19.99 to buy.
+Apple TV 4K ($179): It’s pricy, but it offers extremely high quality audio and video, as well as UHD movies in the iTunes store for $5.99 to rent or $19.99 to buy.
+You can also get a year of Apple TV Plus for free if you buy one right now, which is a small bonus.

 Roku Ultra ($99) or Streaming Stick+ ($49): Not every Roku supports UHD, but these two will push out the proper number of pixels for your new set.
 Get the Ultra if you want an ethernet jack for internet, a USB port for media storage, or a microSD for expandability.

-Gaming consoles: The Xbox One S and X both do UHD playback via streaming and disc.
+Gaming consoles: The Xbox One S and Xbox One X both do UHD playback via streaming and disc.
 The same goes for the PlayStation 4 Pro.
 The base model consoles and Nintendo’s scrappy Switch will leave you with upscaled 1080p.
+The new PlayStation 5 and Xbox Series X will take maximum advantage of your new TV, but good luck finding one.

 Make sure your internet connection is ready for the onslaught of data